Javohir-code/KIBI_Sports/README.md

 // Packages and technologies used:
-The project is developed by using MVC architecture Nodejs(Express) is used to development
+The project developed by using MVC architecture Nodejs(Express) is used to development
 Mongodb database is used to store the data with mongoose package Twilio is used to send verification code to login